What is Dance Movement Therapy?

 Theoretical Foundations

-I work in person centred framework, with a humanistic integrative approach.
-This means that I consciously draw on different therapeutic models as we work together.
+DMPs don’t all use the same therapeutic model, many of my colleagues are psychodynamic praticitioners.
+However, I work in person centred framework, with a humanistic integrative approach.
+This means that I consciously draw on different therapeutic models as my client and I work together.

 The result is a therapeutic process that encourages creative expression to bring healing, insight, learning and personal growth.
 In simpler terms this means that, through the creative process and mindful movement, I support my clients as they explore their inner world and personal stories, working through their difficulties, developing their strengths and finding expression.